daisiekbzr/daisiekbzr/README.md

 - 🌱 I started my programming journey with HTML/CSS.
 I am now learning Python and will start C++ in parallel soon.
 - 🎮 Discovering what happens behind the scenes in game development has led me to dive into learning how to model, starting with an isometric lofi aesthetic bedroom in Blender!
 - 🤖 I'll be updating this repository with mini simple projects and more advanced projects and coursework as I progress through my studies.
 - 💃 My other passion is dancing.
-I dance Semba (from Angola - I know you were thinking sAmba which is from Brasil), Konpa and Bachata (find out more on my instagram).
+I dance Semba (from Angola - I know you were thinking sAmba which is from Brasil), Konpa and Bachata.
+Feel free to find out more on my Instagram.

 ### Let's connect!